neuroengineering/njc-page/content/docs/1_Werner.md

 +++
 title = "Fear from the Heart"
-description = "by Werner Schulz"
+description = "by Werner Seitz" bref = "by Werner Seitz"

 date = "2018-06-24T12:00:00"
 draft = false
 weight = 220
-bref = "Fear from the Heart: Sensitivity to Fear Stimuli Depends on Individual Heartbeats"
 +++